NiklasEi/bevy_asset_loader/README.md

 See [`progress_tracking`](/bevy_asset_loader/examples/progress_tracking.rs) for a complete example.

+### A note on system ordering

+The loading state runs in a single exclusive system `at_start`.
+This means that any parallel system in the loading state will always run after all asset handles have been checked for their status.
+You can thus read the current progress in each frame in a parallel system without worrying about frame lag.

 ## Usage without a loading state

 Although the pattern of a loading state is quite nice, you might have reasons not to use it.
 In this case `bevy_asset_loader` can still be helpful.
 Deriving `AssetCollection` on a resource can significantly reduce the boilerplate for managing assets.